BHFock/git-cl/docs/tutorial.md

 | Commit a changelist         | `git cl commit <name> -m "Message"` |
 | Remove file from changelist | `git cl remove <file>`              |
 | Delete a changelist         | `git cl delete <name>`              |

+## 5. Advanced Tips & Troubleshooting

+### Moving a file between changelists

+If you accidentally add a file to the wrong changelist — no worries.
+Just add it to the correct one:

+´´´
+git cl add correct-list path/to/file
+´´´

+This will automatically remove it from its previous changelist, so you don’t need to run `git cl remove` first.

+### Untracked files aren't staged or committed

+Untracked files (those marked `[??]` in `git status`) will show up in `git cl st` if they’re part of a changelist — but they won't be staged or committed by `git cl stage` or `git cl commit`.

+To include them:

+1. Use `git add <file>` manually
+2. Then stage or commit the changelist